 If you have concerns for the safety or well being of any child at King's Wood School, please contact one of the safeguarding leads as soon as you can.
 If the concern is urgent, please contact the police (phone 101 or, in an emergency where the child is imminently at risk of serious harm, phone 999).
 Alternatively, if not an emergency, you can call Buckinghamshire First Response (Social Services) on: 01296 383962.

-please click here to be redirected to the policies page.
+Please click here to be redirected to our Policies page where you can see our school policies on: